platformio/platformio-core/docs/ide/atom.rst

 PlatformIO IDE for Atom
 =======================

-PlatformIO IDE for `Atom <https://atom.io>`_ is the missing integrated development environment which provides comprehensive facilities for IoT development:
+PlatformIO IDE is the next generation integrated development environment for IoT:

-* Cross-platform builder without external dependencies to the system
+* Cross-platform code builder without external dependencies to the system
   software:

     - 200+ embedded boards